 A hasty generalization occurs when someone generalizes an experience from examples, not evidence.
 Also known as hasty induction or overextension, a hasty generalization is a form of jumping to a conclusion.
-It is an informal fallacy that can lead to misinformation and stereotypes.
-Here are some common and well-known examples of hasty generalizations.
+It’s easy for anyone to do, especially if you’re not fully informed, but it can be harmful and misleading.

 People often rely on their own experiences to make future decisions.
 But, using anecdotes as evidence can lead to hasty generalizations, since a personal situation does not always represent or define a broader reality.

-You’ve heard commercials claim that a select sample of professionals recommend a product.
-But without revealing how many people were really included -- and how they were chosen -- in the survey sample, this advertising tactic is just a hasty generalization.
+You’ve seen these claims on commercials and products, but without revealing how many people were really included — and how they were chosen — in the sample, this advertising tactic is a hasty generalization.